lenardrommel/laplax/docs/api/eval.md

 ::: laplax.eval.pushforward.set_prob_predictive

-Once the pushforward is setup, they can be applied and evaluated using the following shared functions:
+Once the pushforward is set up, they can be applied and evaluated using the following shared functions:

 ::: laplax.eval.utils.evaluate_on_dataset